 Certain individuals with Turner syndrome appear to be at greater risk than the general population for developing certain disorders including diabetes, Celiac disease and osteoporosis.
 Osteoporosis is characterized by a general loss of bone density that can lead to an increased risk of fractures.
 Gastrointestinal problems including feeding difficulties and gastroesophageal reflux (GERD) may also occur.

-In females with Turner syndrome, all or a portion of one of the X chromosomes is missing.
+In females with Turner syndrome, all or a portion of one of the second sex chromosome is missing.
 The reason that this occurs is unknown and is believed to result from a random event.
 In some cases, the chromosomal abnormality appears to arise spontaneously (de novo) due to an error in the division of a parent’s reproductive cells, either in the father’s sperm or the mother’s egg.
 This results in the genetic error being contained in all cells of the body.

 In many cases, only a certain percentage of an individual’s cell may be affected.
 This is referred to as mosaicism.
 Specifically, some cells have the normal 46 chromosomes (one cell line) while other cells do not have the normal 46 chromosomes (second cell line).
 This second cell line may contain various abnormalities such as partial or complete loss of the X chromosome.
 In these cases, the loss of genetic material from the X chromosome usually occurs because of spontaneous errors very early during fetal development.
-Theoretically, cases of Turner syndrome mosaicism are associated with fewer developmental problems than other cases because fewer cells are affected.
-However, further research is necessary to completely understand the complicated factors involved in the development of the various symptoms associated with Turner syndrome.
+Theoretically, individuals with Turner syndrome mosaicism may have fewer developmental problems than other cases because fewer cells are affected.
+However, this is difficult to predict.
+Further research is necessary to completely understand the complicated factors involved in the development of the various symptoms associated with Turner syndrome.

 In some cases, rarer chromosome abnormalities (other than complete or partial monosomy) can cause Turner syndrome.
 Such abnormalities include ring chromosome or isochromosome X. Ring chromosomes occur when the ends of a chromosome break off and the long and short arms join together to form a ring.
 Isochromosomes occur when one arm of a chromosome is missing and is replaced by an identical version of the other arm.